rgrannell1/bang/README.md

 [![Build Status](https://travis-ci.org/rgrannell1/bang.png?branch=master)](https://travis-ci.org/rgrannell1/bang)

-Bang! (a nod to Bing) is a metasearch engine.
+Bang! (an homage to Bing) is a metasearch engine.
 It uses shorthands like "!w Alpaca" or "! how to buy an Alpaca" to search other search engines and websites and brings you straight to your results.

-**Bang!** is inspired by DuckDuckGo's '!' syntax, but with some key differences. **Bang!** is locally hosted so your data is not shared with DuckDuckGo during redirection.
-**Bang!** also can redirect to locally hosted webapps running on specific ports using "@ 8910" syntax.
+**Bang!** is inspired by DuckDuckGo's '!' syntax, but with some key differences. **Bang!** is locally hosted, so you don't need to give your query to DuckDuckGo for processing. **Bang!** is also more performant than using a third-party for redirection, and can also redirect to locally hosted webapps running on specific ports using "@ 8910" syntax.

-It is currently only supported for Firefox, since that's my browser of choice.
+**Bang!** is currently supported on new versions of Firefox and Chromium / Chrome.

 <img src="example.gif"> </img>